 The Sibiu Manuscript that defies time

-Doru Todericu discovered writings and drawings that depicted early artillery, ballistics and multistage rockets.
-Although it was discovered in the early 1960s, many have speculated that the words and language used in the manuscripts may date back even further, around the 16th century.
+Doru Todericu significantly discovered writings and drawings that depicted early artillery, ballistics and multistage rockets.
+Although the Sibiu Manuscript was discovered in the early 1960s, many have speculated that the words and language used in the manuscripts may date back even further, around the 16th century.
 No one knows who is truly responsible for the manuscripts themselves, but a German man named Conrad Haas has been credited for this amazing stride in history, and also as the first person to conceptualize multistage rockets.

 Conrad Haas (1509–1576) was an Austrian or Transylvanian Saxon military engineer from the Kingdom of Hungary, Transylvania.
 He is believed to be a pioneer of rocket propulsion.
 His designs include a three-stage rocket and a manned rocket.
 His sketches and ideas are truly amazing yet strange considering the timeline.